 Images used on academic homepages should follow the general University brand, e.g. a person/or people.
 Photography is done for each department for the print prospectus, but new images can be sourced if preferred.

 There is much more flexibility with images elsewhere on your website.
 It is best where possible to use images appropriate to the subject of a page.
-Random images that have no relevance to the page can look unprofessional.
+Do not choose an image that has no relevance to the page just to fill a space.

 General guidance: While pictures make a website more attractive they should not impede on the text.
 A page dominated by overly bold or large graphics will distract or repel users looking for more substantive content.

 Equally, a page that takes a long time to download is likely to exclude a portion of the potential audience.

 - File size.
 When adding images to a page try not to add too many as this might contribute to a slow loading web page which can be a turn off to potential users.
 The new CMS has advanced caching software that speeds the serving of web pages to a user but keeping the page file size as small as possible will help.

 - Image size.
 One focus for the new website is high-resolution photography.
 For best results on high-resolution screens, please use an image up to 2560x2560px.
 The minimum permitted image size is 800x450px.
 The maximum file size permitted is 32MB.